 Second, this is the model I purchased for myself.
 I put it together solo, in a process that took about an hour because it’s a big, burly beast of a chair, and getting the seat back attached without four hands is a bit tricky.

-The armrests are also ergonomically designed and quite comfortable although not as well-padded as I would prefer, nor are they height-adjustable, but that’s about the only weak spot the chair has.
-Having used this chair for more than a year, I would rate it as the best, most affordable ergonomic office chair.
+The armrests are also ergonomically designed and quite comfortable, although they aren’t as well-padded as I would prefer, nor are they height-adjustable.
+That’s about the only weak spot the chair has.
+Having used this chair for over a year, I would rate it as the best, most affordable ergonomic office chair.

 Honorable Mention: Flash Furniture Microfiber